liutao23/LightStab/README.md

 ## Highlights

 - **Unsupervised** video stabilization
-- **Online** inference without look-ahead
+- **Online** inference without future-frame look-ahead
 - Built upon strong **classical priors**
-- Practical and lightweight adaptation for real-time / online settings
+- Lightweight and practical adaptation for real-time / online scenarios
 - Inspired by strong existing stabilization frameworks

 ---

 ## Method

-Our method focuses on **online video stabilization without labels and without future-frame look-ahead**.
+Our method focuses on **unsupervised online video stabilization without labels and without future-frame look-ahead**.

 Unlike offline stabilization methods that rely on future information, this work targets a more practical online setting, where each frame is processed causally.
-The framework is designed with classical priors in mind and inherits strong inspiration from prior stabilization literature.
+The overall framework follows classical stabilization priors and inherits strong inspiration from previous video stabilization literature.

 > More technical details, visual results, and ablation studies will be added after the manuscript revision is finalized.